elixir-lsp/elixir-ls/DEVELOPMENT.md

 OTP Supports the last 3 versions: http://erlang.2086793.n4.nabble.com/OTP-Versions-and-Maint-Branches-td4722416.html

-ElixirLS supports the last 4 versions of Elixir and the last 3 versions of OTP.
+ElixirLS generally aims to support the last 3 versions of Elixir and the last 3 versions of OTP.
 However this is not a hard and fast rule and may change in the future.

 # Packaging